The MAAS CLI can do everything that the web UI can do, and more. The CLI uses the

 sudo maas createadmin --username=$PROFILE --email=$EMAIL_ADDRESS

-You will need the API key that MAAS generated when creating your MAAS account.
-To obtain it, run this command on the region controller:
+To obtain the API key needed by an administrator, run this command on the region controller:

 sudo maas apikey --username=$PROFILE > $API_KEY_FILE

-You can obtain a user’s API key from the web interface.
-Click on ‘username’ in the top right corner, and select ‘Account’.
+To obtain a user’s API key, click on ‘username’ in the top right corner of any MAAS screen (when logged in), and select ‘Account’.

 maas login $PROFILE $MAAS_URL - < $API_KEY_FILE